puppetlabs-seteam/bolt-timesync/README.md

 23) So now we've automated W32Time.
 Well, we've scripted it and professionalized how it's used, documented and shared.
 But Puppet has been doing automation of infrastructure components for years, in something called Infrastructure as Code, right?
 How does that fit in then?
 Well, we can actually leverage all of that rich automation for Bolt now too!
 24) Let's first see if we can find a piece of existing automation for managing time on Windows.
 Navigate to https://forge.puppet.com and search for time, with the Operating System filter set to 'Windows'.
 In the results (about halfway down the page) you'll see a 'windowstime' module by the user 'ncorrare'.
 Click that module and you'll see that with this module, we would need only a couple of lines of IaC to automate this!
 So we want to try out this module now.
 25) Click on the 'Dependencies' tab of the module and note that this module depends on 2 puppetlabs modules.
 We need to tell Bolt that we want to use this module and the 2 modules it depends on.
 We do this by putting them in a Puppetfile:<br/>
-`cat Boltdir/Puppetfile`
+`cat Puppetfile`
 The 4th module in the Puppetfile is the local tools module that contains the tasks and plans we are demonstrating.
-We don't want these to be removed when we install the modules in th Puppetfile, so we declare them as local.
+We don't want these to be removed when we install the modules in the Puppetfile, so we declare them as local.
 26) Let's install these 3 new modules:<br/>
 `bolt puppetfile install`
 27) Now we should have a way of applying those few lines of IaC to our demo node.
 In Bolt, we can do that in a Plan, using the Apply() function.
 It looks like this:<br/>
-`cat Boltdir/modules/tools/plans/timesync_code.pp`<br/>
+`cat modules/tools/plans/timesync_code.pp`<br/>
 Basically the plan has 2 statements, the apply_prep() statement prepares the node for handling IaC (by installing the puppet agent), and the apply() statement will apply the block of IaC that it contains to the node.
 This bit of IaC has some more configuration in it (4 NTP servers, additional timesync flags), so we should see this cause changes when we apply it.
 28) Let's try updating our node with this new configuration:<br/>
-`bolt plan run --node winnode1 tools::timesync_code`
+`bolt plan run --node windows tools::timesync_code`

         Starting: plan tools::timesync_code
         Starting: install puppet and gather facts on 1.2.3.4